Some of the numbers presented in this website may not be the most recent available

 In the 19th century the UK demanded the settlers end all slavery although former slaves continued to work in timber cutting.
 In 1836 the UK claimed administration rights and in 1862 it was declared a Crown Colony and named British Honduras.

-The country demanded independence.
-It was granted self-government in 1964 and in 1973 renamed Belize.
+The country demanded independence and was granted self-government in 1964 and in 1973 renamed Belize.
 However, full Independence was not achieved until 1981, slowed by a Guatemalan claim to sovereignty.
 Guatemala finally recognised it in 1991 although border disputes continue.
-Belize has a small, enterprise economy.
-Sugar and bananas are key crops.

 Belize flanks the Caribbean Sea where the second-longest barrier reef in the world runs along its marshy coastline with many lagoons.